analogdevicesinc/msdk/USERGUIDE.md

     ???+ note "Ubuntu and MacOS"
         Ensure you have `sudo` rights.

-3. Run the installer with the arguments `in --root <install location>`.
+3. Run the installer with the arguments `in --root <install location>`

     ???+ note "Windows"
             :::shell